FAQ

 Sessions are 50 minutes and give you a safe space to talk about what’s weighing on you most.
 We’ll focus on your goals—whether that’s easing anxiety, coping with ADHD, managing parenting stress, or working through relationship challenges—and I’ll share tools that can actually help in daily life.

-Yes.
+I offer individual, couples, family and group therapy.
+Individual therapy is great to deepen your relationship with yourself and heal from past dysfunctional patterns that may be showing up today.
 I offer couples therapy to help partners reconnect, and family therapy to support parents, children, and loved ones through stress, transitions, or conflict.

 • What if my partner doesn’t want to go to therapy?